 Tribal wisdom academy - china

-In 2018 Ben and Claire Walker have exported the TWA child-centered curriculum to mainland China!
-Camp Nature Joy is a brand new residential summer camp designed by Tribal Wisdom Academy Executive Director Ben Walker.
-The below team of mentors are are pioneers in TWA's education philosophy and mentoring methods.
+Ben and Claire Walker have brought the TWA child-centered curriculum to mainland China!
+Camp Nature Joy is a new residential summer camp designed by Tribal Wisdom Academy Executive Directors Ben and Claire Walker.
+Our team of mentors are are pioneers in TWA's education philosophy and mentoring methods.
 The ongoing fine example of the Silicon Valley kids at TWA Los Gatos has inspired families around the world to seek the social skill learned through authentic outdoor childhood.
 At Tribal Wisdom Academy our main goal is to help kids learn about kindness and caring for others through actual experience.

 Joey Pedorza, Historic Skill Specialist.
 Joey believes in creating a safe student-community where kids are free to try new things.
 In his classes all experiences, including mistakes and failures, are valued as learning opportunities.